Kitware/ParaView/.gitlab/issue_templates/new-release.md

     - [ ] Push the tag: `git push origin vX.Y-final`.
 <!-- endif -->
   - Getting Started Guide
+    - [ ] Update if needed: repository is [here][getting-started-ref]
     - [ ] Rename to ParaViewGettingStarted-@VERSION@.pdf
     - [ ] Upload to www.paraview.org/files/v@MAJOR@.@MINOR@
+  - Signing machines
-  - macOS signing machine
+    - [ ] Check that the Kitare macOS signing machine is reachable.
+If not, request it to be switched on.
-    - [ ] Check that the macOS signing machine is reachable.
+    - [ ] Check that the Kitware Windows signing machine is reachable.
 If not, request it to be switched on.

 # Update ParaView